AmitPandey-Research/AmitPandey-Research.github.io/_pages/about.md

 ---
 Greetings!
 This is Amit Pandey.
-A Researcher with Passion for Products and Poetry.
+  A Researcher with Passion for Products, Poetry and Teaching.

  I am a Data Science Researcher working with Prof. Vikram Pudi at the Data Sciences and Analytics Center, KCIS-IIIT Hyderabad.As a researcher with a passion for entrepreneurship, my interests include Statistical Al, Applied Machine Learning, Natural Language Processing & Understanding, Computer Vision, and Business Intelligence.
 Experienced Product Manager with a demonstrated history of working in the fast-paced tech startup environment.